CloudQuery Platform

 Next Steps

-With your AWS Cost and Usage integration created, you can now proceed to use it in a new sync.
+With your AWS Cost and Usage integration created, you can now proceed to use it in a .
 This will give you the opportunity to specify when your AWS Cost and Usage sync should be run, and to which destination databases.